 Category: Wild Ones Presents

 This program goes in depth into how phytoremediation can be used to improve soil quality and covers a wide range of native plant species and contaminants, including petroleum, pesticides, heavy metals, and the emerging field of “phytomining,” an exciting new form of phytotechnology where heavy metals are reclaimed from the soil for reuse.
-Continue reading "View the Recording of “Wild Ones Presents ‘Native Plants for Improving Soil Contamination'” with Speaker Eric Fuselier"
+Continue reading "Native Plants for Improving Soil Contamination with Eric Fuselier"

-Wild Ones Presents “Genetic Diversity and Plant Preservation” Featuring Neil Diboll
+“Genetic Diversity and Plant Preservation” with Neil Diboll

 This webinar discusses plant genetic diversity and the role it plays in our gardens, landscapes, and natural areas.
 The divergence between the goals of horticulture and ecology creates a conundrum for the modern gardener, especially those committed to the preservation of plant species and the organisms that depend on them for survival.
-Neil Diboll is […] Continue reading "Wild Ones Presents “Genetic Diversity and Plant Preservation” Featuring Neil Diboll"
+Continue reading "“Genetic Diversity and Plant Preservation” with Neil Diboll"

 Wild Ones Presents “America’s Public Gardens: A Resource for Native Plants” webinar with Matthew Ross